the1lab/1lab/src/Cat/Instances/Shape/Terminal.lagda.md

 ⊤Cat .assoc _ _ _ _ = tt
 ```

-The ony morphism in the terminal category is the identity, so the
+The only morphism in the terminal category is the identity, so the
 terminal category is a [[pregroupoid]].

 ```agda